mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Semi-auto grenade launchers in a bullpup pistol and rifle style that can send a whole lot of bad news downrange real fast.

-Wireless bonus: When active the launcher will not detonate any ordnance loaded into the weapon within five meters of the weapon, even if a spoofed command tells it to do otherwise.
+Wireless bonus: When active the launcher will not detonate any ordnance loaded into the weapon within five yards of the weapon, even if a spoofed command tells it to do otherwise.

 **Aztechnology Striker**